 Log the setup, the cleanup, the bag check, the pre-shift meeting.
 Every minute you actually worked, GPS-stamped — even the ones the company's clock doesn't show.

-When your workday is broken by an unpaid gap of more than 60 minutes, California owes you one extra hour at minimum wage.
-WageCop catches the split and does the math.
+When your workday is broken by an unpaid gap of more than 60 minutes, California may owe you an extra hour at minimum wage.
+WageCop catches the split shift and flags it for you.

 You punch 6:58.
 The system says 7:00.
 Out at 3:37, rounded to 3:30.
 Your WageCop record keeps every minute as it actually happened.
 Minutes per shift, thousands per year.